 Audience Targeting

-Broadcast campaigns offer flexible audience targeting through both contact lists and dynamic segments, allowing you to reach the right people with precision.Send to Multiple Lists
+Broadcast campaigns offer flexible audience targeting through a contact list combined with optional dynamic segments, allowing you to reach the right people with precision.Select a List

 Segment Filters